Resource relationships in Managed Service for Kubernetes

 - Via an SSH client using a standard SSH key pair, see Connecting to a node over SSH.

-Taints are special policies assigned to nodes in the group.
+Taints are special policies placed on nodes in the group.
 Using taints, you can ensure that certain pods are not scheduled onto inappropriate nodes.
-For example, you can allow the rendering pods to run only on nodes with GPU.
+For example, you can allow the rendering pods to schedule only on nodes with GPU.

-- The policies persist when a node is restarted or replaced with a new one.
+- Taints persist when a node is restarted or replaced with a new one.

-- When adding nodes to a group, the policies are assigned to the node automatically.
+- When adding nodes to a group, taints are placed on the node automatically.

-- The policies are automatically assigned to new nodes when scaling a node group.
+- Taints are automatically placed on new nodes when scaling a node group.

 Each taint has three parts: